Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/flashing.md

 4. Ensure popup menu settings look like the following.

 Explaination of settings: `.MCS` is the file format which is supported for QSPI flashing.
 The list of three items for "Boot image partitions" must always be the following in this order: fsbl.elf, FPGA bitstream .bit file, your user *.elf file.

+For dual core projects, there will be multiple *.elf files*.
+The order is important!
+* Navigate to your $REPO_DIR/sdk folder and

 ![Popup menu settings](images/flashing/img2.png)